microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-    - The data will be received on the RNBD45x side and will be displayed in the serial terminal of RNBD45x
+    - The data will be received on the RNBD side and will be displayed in the serial terminal of RNBD45x

     <br />